syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 * [IconHeight]() - Gets or sets the double value that represents the legend icon(s) height.
 * [IconVisibility]() - Gets or sets the visibility of the legend icon.

-The following code example illustrates the customization of the legend icon.

 {% tabs %}

 {% highlight xaml %}